clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 With |CL| :command:`swupd`, versioning happens at the individual file-level.
 This means |CL| generates an entirely new OS version with any set of software changes to the system (including software downgrades or removals).
-Thi rolling release versioning model is similar to
+This rolling release versioning model is similar to
 :command:`git` internal version tracking, where any of the individual file commits are tracked and move the pointer forward when changed.